Honey, foreshadowing isn’t just some artsy little film school trick—it’s the secret sauce in Hollywood’s recipe for predictive programming.

-🧠 So What Is Predictive Programming?
+🧠 So What Even Is Predictive Programming?

 🍿 Famous “Coincidences” That Make You Go Hmmm…

-Remember when the idea of living in a simulated world was just Keanu in a trench coat?
+- The Matrix – A Little Too Accurate: Remember when the idea of living in a simulated world was just Keanu in a trench coat?
 Now we’re debating it on Reddit, questioning reality every time our Zoom call freezes.

-The 2011 film “Contagion” basically walked so COVID-19 could run.
+- Contagion – 2011 or 2020?: The 2011 film “Contagion” basically walked so COVID-19 could run.
 Bats, lockdowns, mass hysteria?
 It’s like someone handed the script to reality and said, “Go ahead, improvise.”

-Facial recognition.
+- Minority Report – Nothing Is Private: Facial recognition.
 Predictive policing.
 Ads that scan your eyes.
 The only thing they didn’t predict was how much we’d volunteer for our own surveillance through selfies and smart speakers.

 🧂 So What’s the Point?
 Just Fiction, Right?